Flexostat/Docs/README.md

 This directory contains the Flexostat assumbly instructions.
 These instructions are currently a work in progress and users should reference the [old wiki][1] for complete instructions.

+### ```VersionCompatibility.md```

+This document contains an (in progress) compatibility matrix between various part revisions.
+Please consult this document if you plan on doing upgrades.

 [1]: http://depts.washington.edu/soslab/turbidostat/pmwiki/